adobe/aem-rum-conversion/README.md

 It is **important** to note that while RUM data is sampled, in the sense it sends information to the RUM service from a small fraction of page views, this method is invoked for all conversions defined, regardless of whether the conversion event is sent to the RUM service or not.

+The implementation should be provided in your `scripts.js` file.

 Below you can find an example implementation for Adobe Analytics WebSDK.
 ```
 // Declare conversionEvent, bufferTimeoutId and tempConversionEvent outside the convert function to persist them for buffering between